A characterisation of graphs quasi-isometric to $K_4$-minor-free graphs: Introduction

 \begin{mainresult} There exists a function $f \colon \N \to \N \times \N$ such that every graph with no $K$-fat $K_4^-$ minor is $f(K)$-quasi-isometric to a graph with no $K_4^-$ minor. \end{mainresult}

-Recall that the connected graphs with no $K_4^-$ minor are precisely the cacti.
-In particular, every connected graph with $K$-fat $K_4^-$ minor is $f(K)$-quasi-isometric to a cactus where $f$ is the function from \cref{main:Cactus}.
+Recall that the connected graphs with no $K_4^-$ minor are precisely the cacti, i.e.\ those graphs in which any two cycles meet in at most one vertex.
+In particular, every connected graph with no $K$-fat $K_4^-$ minor is $f(K)$-quasi-isometric to a cactus where $f$ is the function from \cref{main:Cactus}.
 We also remark that our proof yields a function $f$ which is quite different from the one given by Fujiwara and Papasoglu.\footnote{ For a given graph $G$ with no $K$-fat $K_4^-$ minor, we construct a $(84K+2, 84K+2)$-quasi-isometry from some cactus $H$ to~$G$ (which then by \cref{lem:inversequasiisom} yields that $G$ is quasi-isometric to $H$).
 In contrast to that Fujiwara and Papasoglu construct a $(2, 6000 \cdot 10^{100} K)$-quasi-isometry from some cactus $H'$ to $G$; their constants can be found in \cite{coarsecacti}*{Proofs of Lemma~1.9 and Theorem~2.1}.
 We remark that neither of us optimised their constants. }

 Let us finally emphasise that we prove \cref{main:Cactus,main:FatK4} for arbitrary (finite or infinite) graphs\footnote{This made no difference in the proofs except for \cref{lem:ComponentAttachingToTwoBalls}.}.
 Thus, \cref{main:FatK4,main:Cactus} transfer verbatim to length spaces, a generalisation of geodesic metric spaces \cite{georgakopoulos2023graph}*{Observation~2.1}.